-- 439 (a) Except as otherwise provided in Section 12(f), the 440 executive authority of each governmental agency of this state 441 shall determine whether, and the extent to which, it will send and 442 accept electronic records and electronic signatures to and from 443 other persons and otherwise create, generate, communicate, store, 444 process, use, and rely upon electronic records and electronic 445 signatures. - 446 (b) To the extent that a governmental agency uses electronic 447 records and electronic signatures under subsection (a), the 448 executive authority of the governmental agency, giving due 449 consideration to security, may specify: - 450 (1) The manner and format in which the electronic 451 records must be created, generated, sent, communicated, received, 452 and stored and the systems established for those purposes; - 453 (2) If electronic records must be signed by electronic 454 means, the type of electronic signature required, the manner and 455 format in which the electronic signature must be affixed to the 456 electronic record, and the identity of, or criteria that must be 457 met by, any third party used by a person filing a document to 458 facilitate the process; - 459 (3) Control processes and procedures as appropriate to 460 ensure adequate preservation, disposition, integrity, security, 461 confidentiality, and auditability of electronic records; and
+- (a) Except as otherwise provided in Section 12(f), the executive authority of each governmental agency of this State shall determine whether, and the extent to which, it will send and accept electronic records and electronic signatures to and from other persons and otherwise create, generate, communicate, store, process, use, and rely upon electronic records and electronic signatures. - 446 (b) To the extent that a governmental agency uses electronic 447 records and electronic signatures under subsection (a), the 448 executive authority of the governmental agency, giving due 449 consideration to security, may specify: - 450 (1) The manner and format in which the electronic 451 records must be created, generated, sent, communicated, received, 452 and stored and the systems established for those purposes; - 453 (2) If electronic records must be signed by electronic 454 means, the type of electronic signature required, the manner and 455 format in which the electronic signature must be affixed to the 456 electronic record, and the identity of, or criteria that must be 457 met by, any third party used by a person filing a document to 458 facilitate the process; - 459 (3) Control processes and procedures as appropriate to 460 ensure adequate preservation, disposition, integrity, security, 461 confidentiality, and auditability of electronic records; and

-- 462 (4) Any other required attributes for electronic - 463 records which are specified for corresponding nonelectronic - 464 records or reasonably necessary under the circumstances. - 465 (c) Except as otherwise provided in Section 12(f), this - 466 chapter does not require a governmental agency of this state to - 467 use or permit the use of electronic records or electronic - 468 signatures. - SECTION 19.
+- 462 (4) Any other required attributes for electronic 463 records which are specified for corresponding nonelectronic - 464 records or reasonably necessary under the circumstances. - 465 (c) Except as otherwise provided in Section 12(f), this - 466 chapter does not require a governmental agency of this state to - 467 use or permit the use of electronic records or electronic - 468 signatures. - SECTION 19.
 Interoperability.
 The governmental agency of - 470 this state which adopts standards pursuant to Section 18 may - 471 encourage and promote consistency and interoperability with - 472 similar requirements adopted by other governmental agencies of - 473 this and other states and the federal government and - 474 nongovernmental persons interacting with governmental agencies of - 475 this state.
 If appropriate, those standards may specify differing - 476 levels of standards from which governmental agencies of this state - 477 may choose in implementing the most appropriate standard for a - 478 particular application. - SECTION 20.
 Severability clause.
 If any provision of this - 480 chapter or its application to any person or circumstance is held - 481 invalid, the invalidity does not affect other provisions or - 482 applications of this chapter which can be given effect without the - 483 invalid provision or application, and to this end the provisions - 484 of this chapter are severable. - 485 SECTION 21.
 Sections 25-63-1, 25-63-3, 25-63-5, 25-63-7, - 486 25-63-9 and 25-63-11, Mississippi Code of 1972, which constitute - 487 the Digital Signature Act of 1997, are repealed. - 488 SECTION 22.
-The provisions of Sections 1 through 20 of this - 489 act shall be codified as a separate chapter in Title 25, - 490 Mississippi Code of 1972. - 491 SECTION 23.
 Effective date.
-This act shall take effect and - 492 be in force from and after July 1, 2001.
+This act shall take effect and - 489 be in force from and after July 1, 2001.